Training for teachers, artists, and leaders.

 Develop new critical skills with which to approach Shakespeare on page and stage – and, by extension, skills of literary criticism and appreciation applicable more generally

 Discuss and debate their ideas with other participants and with the critical tradition

 Feel more confident in going to see an unfamiliar Shakespeare play

 Revisit school or other previous experiences of learning Shakespeare and see how the field has changed

-Shakespeare Commons is a professional development, leadership, and artistic growth institute centered at Fayetteville State University and leveraging FSU’s Sweet Tea Shakespeare theatre company and artists as resources in teaching and learning.
-Shakespeare Commons offers a robust slate of courses, workshops, working rehearsals, and performances.
+Shakespeare Commons is Sweet Tea Shakespeare’s professional development, leadership, and artistic growth program.
+Offering a robust slate of courses, workshops, working rehearsals, and performances.
 Participants will discuss the impact, artfulness, and meaning of these plays with Shakespeare scholars; reveal understandings of and integration with the world of Elizabethan and Jacobean theatre; participate in rehearsals, workshops, and performances as audience or artist; and engage in elements of performance, including sessions with professional actors and/or directors.